What’s the top employee benefit for 2017? Employee financial wellness programs seem to be at the top of the list this year.

 This year’s study discovered that financial wellness programs are rapidly becoming a top HR initiative.
 Over 90% of employers say that they are likely to focus on financial wellness programs in the days to come.
 60% say that the importance of financial wellness programs has increased from last year.

-At least half of the companies surveyed are already building financial wellness programs and providing tools to encourage workers to set goals for their financial wellbeing.
+At least half of the companies surveyed are already building the best financial wellness programs they can, and providing tools to encourage workers to set goals for their financial wellbeing.
 The 58% of businesses currently offering at least one financial wellness program is expected to top 80% by the end of this year.

 Why are financial wellness initiatives so important?